 Targeted government surveillance, where an official body specifically wants information about you, is generally inescapable and unavoidable.
 Most users who employ a re-routing software are not those who worry about such things, but it is generally preferable that law enforcement can target such individuals.

 When you spend a lot of time online, you are likely to run across the occasional error message relating to geofencing and content restrictions.
 Typically, these involve sites that are only accessible when you are seen as being located in specific areas in the world.
-These geolocation-oriented restrictions can be frustrating to encounter, but that aren’t unbeatable.
+These geolocation-oriented restrictions can be frustrating to encounter, but that isn’t unbeatable.
 In fact, VPN services are an ideal way for accessing content that is normally unavailable in your country.
 Here’s how it works.

 VPN services allow users to select specific servers for their connection.
 Often, VPN service providers offer multiple server options, including some located in countries other than where you reside.
 When you select a foreign-based server for your connection, it makes it appear as though you are actually located in that particular country.